Carleton Putnam

 Carleton Putnam (December 19, 1901 – March 5, 1998) was an American businessman, writer and advocate for racial segregation.
 He graduated from Princeton University in 1924 and received a Bachelor of Laws (LL.B.) from Columbia Law School in 1932.
 He founded Chicago & Southern Airlines in 1933 which, in 1953, merged with Delta Air Lines.
-Putnam later served as chief executive officer of Delta Air Lines and held a seat on its board of directors until his death.
+Putnam later served as chairman of Delta Air Lines and held a seat on its board of directors until his death.

 Life and career

 Putnam was born to a prominent family from New England, his mother Louise Carleton Putnam, was the daughter of New York publishing magnate George W. Carleton.
 Paternally, he was a lineal descendant of American Revolutionary War general Israel Putnam.
 He was also related to the physical anthropologist Carleton Coon, with whom he corresponded closely regarding theories of anatomical and biological differences between human races.
 He was raised as part of the American Episcopal Church and remained a lifelong member.